bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 The block header ensures the integrity of the blockchain and its transactions by leveraging the capabilities of hashing.
 If someone wanted to alter a transaction, it would be nearly impossible because the hash of the previous block header is stored in each subsequent block.

 ### Block Header Requirements
-The block header requires the following six fields:
+The block header is serialized in binary format and requires the following six fields:

 Field 			| Size (bytes) 	| Data type | Description
 ----------------|---------------|-----------|------------